 Having gained a double-first class honours in English and French from Queens University Belfast and an MA with Distinction, Julie came to Stowe in 2008.
-Julie was a Sixth Form Housemistress in her previous school in Shropshire, before becoming Head of the International Department and Assistant Housemistress of Stanhope at Stowe.
+Julie was a Sixth Form Houseparent in her previous school in Shropshire, before becoming Head of the International Department and Assistant Houseparent of Stanhope at Stowe.
 Julie's interests include travel, equestrianism and classical music.

 Roland and Julie Johnson